Bellingham Pride Parade & Festival

 Tuesday, February 5, 2019 from 4:00 to 5:00 p.m.
 Viking Union 462A

 Do you want to know more about the letters in the LGBTQ+ acronym?
 Are you curious about the “+” and the queer identities beyond LGBTQ?
 Through exploration of relevant terminology, this workshop provides an introduction to learning about the diversity of sexual orientation and gender identity.
 Participants will develop knowledge and learn resources to increase respect for LGBTQ+ students and colleagues.
 The workshop will also address common misperceptions related to LGBTQ+ identities and share LGBTQ+ resources in Bellingham and beyond.
 The workshop is open to students, faculty, and staff.
-Please register in advance here.
+Please register in advance for LGBTQ+ 101.

 Community conversation about possible federal action to define sex